 As there is a lack of sports opportunity for short statured people, the DSAI hopes to provide an environment which rewards dwarf athletes by taking their ambitions seriously and through their training and dedication, giving them a realistic opportunity to succeed.

 From the 4th-12th of August 2017, nine athletes from Team Ireland competed in the 7th World Dwarf Games at the University of Guelph, in Guelph, Ontario, Canada.
 Team Ireland brought home 17 medals in various sports, including javelin, discus, swimming, power lifting, archery and table tennis.

 This is the largest sporting event in history exclusively for athletes with dwarfism.
 The prestigious and unique event incorporated many different sports and gave opportunity for both recreational and elite athletes from around the world to participate in a week of competition and camaraderie.

-This year on the 22nd of February 2020, we're having our 5th annual DSAI Sports Day at the Irish Deaf Village, Inspire Fitness, Ratoath Road, Cabra, Dublin 7.
+On the 22nd of February 2020, we had our 5th annual DSAI Sports Day at the Irish Deaf Village, Inspire Fitness, Ratoath Road, Cabra, Dublin 7.

 It was a fantastic day out to compete, socialise and most importantly to have fun.

 On the day we played a range of sports from Boccia, Football, Table Tennis, Badminton and much more.
 We're delighted with the turnout for the day and we'd like to thank all the members, families and volunteers for your support.

 Also like to thank Target Shooting Ireland and Dublin City Sport & Wellbeing Partnership for helping us on the day.
 Much appreciated and both were absolutely fantastic.